Woven picots make wonderful

 Woven Picots - Step 4

-Continue working until you can't force any more rows of weaving into the picot.
-Take the needle to the back and fasten off securely.
+Continue working until you can no longer add rows of weaving to the picot.
+Then, take the needle to the back and secure it.

 Woven Picot completed